CdpLab/SGMDepthEstimation/README.md

 ```

 -If Python 3.9 is not installed, download it from the official Python website and install it.

 2.Navigate to Project Directory

--Open a terminal and change to the project's root directory (where requirements.txt is located):
+- Open a terminal and change to the project's root directory (where requirements.txt is located):

 ```bash
 cd /path/to/project
 ```

 3. Install Dependencies
+4.
 Install all required Python packages listed in requirements.txt by running:

 ```bash
 pip install -r requirements.txt
 ```

 This command installs libraries such as PyTorch, NumPy, and others necessary for the project.